 If your bag does not show up as expected, airlines will reimburse you for “reasonable expenses”.
 This is a term that’s kept deliberately vague, probably because if airlines stipulated a fixed amount, everyone would spend exactly that!
 It’s not an excuse to go on a shopping spree, but one replacement set of clothes, toiletries, and a charger would probably fall within the “reasonable” ambit.

-Plus, apply for this product and score 1x entry in our Score Big Grand Lucky Draw, where you stand to win your share of over S$30,000 worth of exciting prizes!
-Valid till 18 December 2022.
+Plus, score a ReboundTAG (worth S$31.90) + a BRONZE ticket (1x chance) in our March Madness Grand Lucky Draw when you apply, for a chance to win your share of over S$20,000 worth of prizes!
+Valid till 2 April 2023.
 T&Cs apply.

 3. Know your rights

 Given the likelihood of running into delays and flight cancellations when travelling to or from Europe, you should know your rights under EU261.